CarManBelarus/ai-spotify-playlist-generator/EN/README.md

 -   **AI-Powered Recommendations:** Uses the Gemini AI model to analyze a sample of your music library and generate a list of new track recommendations.
 -   **No Manual Export Needed:** Reads your "Liked Songs" directly from the cache file (`SavedTracks.json`) automatically maintained by the Goofy library.
--   **Custom Cover Art Generation:** Automatically generates a unique, atmospheric cover image for each playlist update using Gemini's image generation capabilities.
+-   **Hugging Face Cover Art:** Automatically generates a unique, atmospheric cover image for each playlist update using powerful text-to-image models (e.g., Juggernaut XL, Stable Diffusion 3).
--   **Smart Playlist Management:** Incrementally updates a target playlist, adding new unique tracks and removing the oldest ones if the playlist exceeds a specified size limit.
+-   **Smart Playlist Management:** Reliably updates a target playlist by adding new tracks to the top (preserving the "date added" of old tracks) and then trimming the oldest ones if the playlist exceeds a specified size limit.
 -   **Automated Cleanup:** Includes a separate function to remove tracks you've recently listened to, keeping the playlist fresh.
--   **Highly Customizable:** All key parameters are configured at the top of the script file.
+-   **Highly Customizable:** All key parameters, including the cover art generation model, are configured at the top of the script file.

 ---